 - Description: Please provide a brief (300 words maximum) description of your interest group, including the target participants, and any activities planned or anticipated content of discussion.
-This description will be posted on the SGIM website for one year along with the name and email address of the coordinator.

 - Coordinator: Interest Group submissions may identify one (and only one) person who will serve as the session coordinator at the annual meeting.
 This person will be the administrative contact regarding the annual meeting as well as the interest group’s coordinator during the following year up until the following year’s annual meeting.

 Submitting authors are asked to select one category best fits the purpose of the Interest Group.

 - Adolescent Medicine